Culture, Research & Community Engagement

 Below, we share a growing diversity of Black-identified persons in our region based on the recent census by Statistics Canada (2022).
 Analyzing our region's municipal, provincial, and federal data, we compared numbers between 2016 and 2021, and the increase of more than 5% of new residents to the region being Black-identifying means that the support and services we provide have become more critical as the demand for customized and culturally inclusive support for Black persons grows locally.

-Waterloo Region by the numbers
+Waterloo Region by the Numbers

 16.7%